0xadri/notes-js/__microservices_nodejs-expres.md

 # Microservices: Problem Statement

-As a project grows larger, more teams of 5-6 people work on the code base.
+As a project grows larger, we're adding more teams of 5-6 people work on the code base.

 It quickly becomes unmanageable.
 How can we make this work?